glondu/belenios/doc/instructions-en.md

   that is given (by the system or by the administrator of the election).
   This fingerprint can be computed using one of the commands suggested [here](#hash).

+- the voter list `voters.txt` corresponds to the legitimate voters, with the right weight in case of a weighted vote.

 - the list of questions and possible answers correspond to what is expected.
 These questions and answers are also in the `election.json`